tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 share_buttons: True
 ---

 _Evernote_ is an application for keeping your ideas and notes synchronized between your various devices.
 You can create notes in notebooks, and you can assign tags on them.
-If you sacrifice some time overhead you can extend _Evernote_'s functionality to create a complete task management system.
+If you sacrifice some time overhead you can extend _Evernote_'s functionality to create a complete project management system.

-With this article you will be able to use _Evernote_ as a task management system.
+With this article you will be able to use _Evernote_ as a project management system.
 This system offers you the followings:

 - Keep track of your projects
 - Keep the projects and the corresponding knowledge in one place
-- Manage task dependencies
+- Manage project dependencies
 - Set up reminders and due dates
 - Keep your files organized and in association with the projects